lauuramarttin/GVSU-CIS350-DynamicDuo/README.md

 ## Prerequisites

-- Knowledge of Python: Ability to develop code using functions and classes.
+- Knowledge of C++: Ability to develop code using functions and classes.
-- Knowledge of SQL: Understanding how to manage and query data in a database.
 - Git Proficiency: Knowing how to use Git for version control and collaboration with others.
 - Use of Trello: Ability to organize tasks and track project progress.
 - Basic Knowledge of HTML and CSS: Understanding how to create the structure and design of a frontend.